deeprave/django-settings-env/README.md

 configuration of any application using 12factor.net principals removing many environment-specific variables and/or security-sensitive information from application code and source code repositories.

-Settings may be sourced form .env files, directly from the environment, or from a HashiCorp vault.
+Settings may be sourced from .env files, directly from the environment, or from a HashiCorp vault.
 By default, values set in the environment take priority over those set in .env files, and those take priority of any corresponding values stored in Vault.
 This can be changed by setting `ENVEX_SOURCE` to a value such as `file`, `vault`, or any other value except `env`.